 While the taste of beets are not for everyone, no one can deny that they produce the most gorgeous, vibrant pink color.

-I used beet juice to make these beauties.
-Sorry Red Dye #40, and Red Dye #2 (also known as carmine, and is dried bugs, seriously!) – these beautiful beets win!
+Sorry Red Dye #40, and Red Dye #2 (also known as carmine, which is dried bugs, seriously!) - these beautiful beets win!

 Special Note: you can buy 'Pure Beet Juice' in the health foods section of the store for $6, but you buy get a can of No Salt Added Sliced Beets for $0.79 - that works just as well!